 See an ESOL advisor to register for ESOL classes.

-New students must take the ESOL Program's Placement Test (Compass ESL) before enrolling in a class.
-The test has 4 sections: grammar, listening comprehension, reading/vocabulary, and writing.
-The first 3 sections are done on the computer, and the writing part is completed on paper.
+New students must take the ESOL Program's Placement Test (ESOL Accuplacer) before enrolling in a class.
+The test has 5 sections: listening, grammar, reading, sentence meaning, and writing.
+The first 4 sections are done on the computer, and the writing part is completed on paper.
 The test takes between 2 to 3 hours to complete.
 The test is administered in the Testing Center (SCC 223), and you must have a picture ID to be able to take the test.

 Below are some of the differences between the two methods of enrollment:

-For students who are permanent residents or citizens, or are in the United States on certain types of visas, including the F-1 visa.
+For students who are US citizens or permanent residents (Green Card holders).
+Also for students who are in the United States on certain types of visas, including the F-1 visa.

 For students who are not US citizens or permanent residents (Green Card holders).
 Also for students who are in the US on a tourist visa.